"Vampire" Energy Is Scary and Expensive

 As the name suggests, vampire energy sucks up electricity in nearly every home.
 This phenomenon is unknown to its many innocent victims.
 Below, we've pointed out what vampire energy is and where to find energy-sucking fiends that are running up your bill.

-What is "Vampire" Energy?
+What Is "Vampire" Energy?

 Let's start with a simple premise: almost everything in your home that's plugged directly into an electrical socket consumes electricity throughout the day.
 Imagine you're walking around your home.
 You pass through the bedrooms, into the kitchen, and finish in the living room.